The Sandman (TV series): Transition to television

 Due to the prolonged development period of the film, in 2010 DC Entertainment shifted focus onto developing a television adaptation.
 Film director James Mangold pitched a series concept to HBO while consulting with Gaiman on an unofficial basis, but it did not materialize due to a "political turf war at WB".
 By September 2010, Warner Bros.
 Television was licensing the rights to produce a TV series, and that Supernatural creator Eric Kripke was their preferred candidate to adapt the saga.
 Gaiman later revealed that he disapproved of Kripke's take and rejected his pitch.
 Subsequently, Kripke said the project was not happening, but DC Comics' then-Chief Creative Officer (CCO) Geoff Johns revealed a series was still in development with the involvement of Gaiman.

-Around 2018, Gaiman was working on the television adaption of Good Omens, based on the novel of the same name he had written with Terry Pratchett, when Goyer approached him again about a television adaption of The Sandman.
-By that point, Goyer wrote several successful screenplays including those of The Dark Knight trilogy.
+Around 2018, Gaiman was working on the television adaptation of Good Omens, based on the novel of the same name he had written with Terry Pratchett, when Goyer approached him again about a television adaptation of The Sandman.
+By that point, Goyer had written several successful screenplays including those of The Dark Knight trilogy.
 Goyer connected Gaiman to screenwriter Allan Heinberg, a fan of Gaiman's work.
 Heinberg's contract with ABC Studios was ending, allowing his agent to set up a meeting with Warner Bros.
 Eventually, Goyer had called him, requesting him to be involved.
 Heinberg initially refused his offer, spending the first two weeks rereading the Sandman comics, while also perceiving it as "unfilmable" and apprehensive of the project failing.
 Goyer managed to convince him as he was planning to adapt the comics as a series and assured him he would collaborate with Gaiman.
 Heinberg later became the showrunner and executive producer.
 The three eventually met for dinner in Los Angeles to discuss the series and began pitching it three days later, with Heinberg signing his contract with Warner Bros. beforehand.

 In June 2019, Netflix signed a deal with Warner Bros. to produce the series and gave it an order of eleven episodes, the first ten of which were initially released together, and the eleventh as a bonus episode.
 According to The Hollywood Reporter, Warner Bros. pitched the series to multiple networks—including HBO, which declined to move ahead with it due to its massive budget.
 Netflix "snapped it up" as part of its attempts to obtain big intellectual properties and attract subscribers.
 The series was developed by Gaiman, Goyer, and Allan Heinberg, who also serve as executive producers.
 Gaiman said he would be more involved than he was with the 2017–2021 television adaptation of American Gods (2001) but less than he was with Good Omens.